Pınar Selek: Support from academic institutions and international organizations

-Other organizations that have voiced solidarity with Selek include Amnesty International, the Transnational Work Group on Academic Liberty and Freedom of Research in Turkey, the French Sociological Association and the Committee of Concerned Scientists.

 Alain Beretz, president of the University of Strasbourg, has espoused the university's solidarity with Selek, calling her life imprisonment conviction "unjust and revolting."
+Université Côte d'Azur has publicly stated its "unwavering support" for Selek and the values and academic freedoms her case represents.
+A collective of academics from France have called her sentencing an attack on the independence of social sciences.

+International public figures such as Angela Davis have publicly supported Pinar Selek.

-At a press conference following the verdict, Selek vowed to continue her struggle for justice.
+At press conferences following each verdict, Selek has vowed to continue her fight for justice.

 Publications

 In 1996 she translated Ya Basta into Turkish.
 It is a collection of letters from the leader of the Zapatistas Subcomandante Marcos.
 In 2001 Maskeler Süvariler Gacılar was published which focused on the lives of the trans community.
-She has also written two children's books.
+She has also published five books and novels in French between 2012 and 2022, as well as two children's books.
+Recent publications include Le chaudron militaire turc (2023), which analyzes the co-production of masculinity and nationalism through obligatory military service and institutionalised relations to violence.